lujiazho/SegDrawer/README.md

 - Download
 - VideoSeg (Need backend)

-After Seg-Everything, the downloaded files would include .zip file, which contains all cut-offs.
+After **Seg-Everything**, the downloaded files would include .zip file, which contains all cut-offs.

 <table>
   <tr>